Chiranjeevi2001/cobol-ruleforge/README.md

 2. `glob` - To traverse file system efficiently.
 3. `evaluate` - To analyze and compare the results of conventional code summarization and BR summarization.

+## New Things Leanrt

+1. How important are Business Rules in defining the function of a legacy codebase.
+2. Leveraging LLMs to ease the task of extracting information out of complex codes.
+3. Few-shot and one-shot prompting techniques.
+4. COBOL code analysis and Business Rule identification.
+5. Difference between trivial validations and Business Rules.

 ## Author

 [@Chiranjeevi](https://github.com/Chiranjeevi2001)